spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/get-started.md

 id: get-started
 title: Get Started
 sidebar_label: Get Started
-slug: /deployments/get-started
+slug: /projects/get-started
 ---

-Spheron Protocol lets you link a GitHub repository to a site for continuous deployment.
-Each time you push to your Git provider, Spheron runs a build with your tool of choice and deploys the result to our powerful CDN.
+You can use the Spheron Protocol to connect a GitHub, Gitlab, or Bitbucket repository to a site for continuous deployment.
+Spheron conducts a build with your preferred tool and deploys on your preferred storage networks every time.

-The quickest way to begin is by connecting your website's GitHub repository to deploy directly from there and allow for continuous deployment.
-If you so choose, you can also deploy by uploading the full code base for your website.
+Connecting your website's GitHub repository to deploy directly from there and enabling continuous deployment is the simplest method to get started.

 ## Configuring the deployment